Getting Involved in Worship

 Visit and provide communion to home-bound congregation members.
 It is a special way they can still be part of our worship.
-Being a Eucharistic Visitor is special and rewarding way to serve Jesus.
+Being a Eucharistic Visitor is a unique and rewarding way to serve Jesus.

 Altar Guild Ministry:

-Our ushers and greeters assist the congregation during church services.
-They present the congregation’s offerings, carry hosts and wine to the Priest for blessing and consecration on behalf of the congregation.
-The ushers and greeters are also in the forefront of greeting visitors by giving lei and introducing them to the congregation.
-They are there to help to you.
+Our greeters assist the congregation during church services.
+They present the congregation’s offerings and carry hosts and wine to the Priest for blessing and consecration on behalf of the congregation.
+The greeters are also at the forefront of welcoming visitors by giving lei and introducing them to the congregation.
+They are there to help you.

 FOOD, FELLOWSHIP AND FUN AT EPIPHANY

 The Aloha (Hospitality) Committee’s goal is to make Epiphany Church a warm and inviting place to worship while enjoying the fellowship of others.
-The hospitality committee organizes various fellowship functions such as Sunday coffee hour, third Sunday Fellowship breakfast, Epiphany Pageant BBQ, Christmas Parade BBQ, Annual Meeting, Independence Day Brunch and movie night in conjunction with the Formation and Nurture Committee.
+The hospitality committee organizes various fellowship functions such as Sunday coffee hour, third Sunday Fellowship breakfast, Epiphany Pageant BBQ, Christmas Parade BBQ, Annual Meeting, and Independence Day Brunch.
 We are always open to any suggestions for other fellowship opportunities.